Phalloplasty: Techniques and related procedures

 There are different techniques for phalloplasty.
-Construction of a new penis (sometimes called a neophallus) typically involves taking a tissue flap from a donor site (such as the forearm).
-Extending the urethra through the length of the neophallus is another goal of phalloplasty.
+Construction of a new penis (sometimes called a neophallus or neopenis) typically involves taking a tissue flap from a donor site (such as the forearm).
+Extending the urethra through the length of the neophallus is often another goal of phalloplasty.
+For gender-affirming surgeries that include urethral lengthening, vaginectomy is recommended due to the reduction in complication rate, but not required.

 Temporary lengthening can also be gained by a procedure that releases the suspensory ligament where it is attached to the pubic bone, thereby allowing the penis to be advanced toward the outside of the body.
 The procedure is performed through a discreet horizontal incision located in the pubic region where the pubic hair will help conceal the incision site.
 However, scar formation can cause the penis to retract.
 Therefore, the American Urological Association "considers the division of the suspensory ligament of the penis for increasing penile length in adults to be a procedure which has not been shown to be safe or efficacious."

 Penile implants

 Phalloplasty requires an implanted penile prosthesis to achieve an erection.
 Penile prostheses are implanted devices intended to restore the erectile rigidity in cisgender men and to build a neophallus (new penis) in transgender men.
 Penile implants have been used in phalloplasty surgeries both in cisgender and transgender patients since 1970s.

-There are two main types of penile implants – malleable and inflatable implants.
+There are two main types of penile implants – malleable (also known as non-inflatable or semi-rigid) and inflatable implants.
 Both types have a pair of cylinders implanted into the penis, replacing the non-erectile tissue in cisgender men and serving as the core for the neophallus in the phalloplasty procedure.
 The cylinder of the inflatable implant is filled with sterile saline solution.
 Pumping saline into the chambers of this cylinder produces an erection.
 The glans of the penis, however, remains unaffected.

-In sex reassignment surgeries, a new penis is formed with the use of penile implant surrounded with a tissue flap.
+In sex reassignment surgeries, a new penis is formed with the use of a penile implant surrounded with a tissue flap.

 The pump unit of inflatable penile implants resembles a human testicle and can serve as an artificial testicle for concomitant scrotoplasty.
+For gender-affirming surgeries, if no scrotoplasty was performed the pump unit can be placed within the existing labia.

 Initially, standard penile implants were used in phalloplasty procedures.
 However, since there is no corpus cavernosum in the penis undergoing phalloplasty, and the fact that standard penile implants were designed to be implanted in corpus cavernosum, there were many adverse outcomes.
 Since 2015, Zephyr Surgical Implants proposes malleable and inflatable penile implants particularly designed for phalloplasty surgeries.
 Implantation procedures are usually done in a separate surgery to allow time for proper healing.